mozilla/uniffi-rs/docs/manual/src/udl/enumerations.md

 ## Recursive enums

 Enums that reference themselves are supported.
-UniFFI automatically detects the cycle and generates appropriate bindings:
+UniFFI detects cycles that are self-referential, or mutually recursive through other enums or records and generates appropriate bindings.

 ```idl
 [Enum]